php-cache/documentation/docs/symfony/adapter-bundle.md

 * Replace the Predis `schema` option with `scheme`.
 * Use modern DSNs for Redis, Predis, and MongoDB where practical.

-The underlying cache 4 packages change APCu payloads, Redis tag indexes, namespaced tag indexes, and hierarchy storage paths.
+The underlying PHP Cache packages change APCu payloads, Redis tag indexes, namespaced tag indexes, and hierarchy storage paths.
 Do not run old and new workers against the same affected store.

 Clear a namespaced store when a namespace contains bytes outside `[A-Za-z0-9_.]` or lowercase `_x`.
 Also clear it when a public key contains `|`, `!`, or lowercase `_x`.